jshvarts/MosbyMVP/conductor-hello-world-viewstate/README.md

 ## View

-The View extends Mosby's abstract `MvpViewStateController`.
+Conductor is used to manage Views.
+Our View `GreetingViewController` extends Mosby's abstract `MvpViewStateController`.
 The View defines custom `ViewState` to be preserved on device configuration changes such as rotation.

 Instead of extending `MvpViewStateController`, the View could implement Mosby's `MvpViewStateConductorDelegateCallback`.